top of page

 Merging with Everyday Life

-The period of time immediately following the experience of these deep states of awareness can be a vulnerable and sensitive and as such the emergence from a practice of Yoga Nidra should be slow, sensitive and integrative.
-When teaching private sessions and group classes I try to allow at least 5 minutes for practitioners to bathe in the aftermath of the practice, integrate the practice into everyday states of awareness and begin to move again completely in their own time.
-Some people want to move immediately, particularly if their practice has been restless or distracted, whilst others can require around 5 minutes of stillness before even beginning to think about slowly returning back to full waking consciousness.
+When teaching private sessions and group classes I try to allow at least five minutes for practitioners to bathe in the aftermath of the practice, integrate the practice into everyday states of awareness and begin to move again completely in their own time.
+Some people want to move immediately, particularly if their practice has been restless or distracted, whilst others can require around five minutes of stillness before even beginning to think about moving a finger, let alone slowly returning back to full waking consciousness.

 This liminal state between practice and everyday life can be a potent time to explore merging the state of Yoga Nidra with everyday states of awareness.
 One way of doing this is to explore opening and closing your eyes whilst still lying down at the end of practice and exploring bringing vision back whilst staying connected to the state of Yoga Nidra.
 With practice and commitment, it can become possible to use techniques like the body scan in everyday life situations to invoke the state of Yoga Nidra into everyday waking states and this merging towards the end of practice is a key aspect of this integration.

-After class it is then important to allow another 5-10 minutes for practitioners to come fully back to a wakeful state, to offer conversation, brighter lighting, tea and time and space, especially if they have to drive.
 The after-effects of Yoga Nidra can be long-lasting, which is one of the real draws of this practice for me but it can mean that it can take a little while to feel fully ready to drive or be completely cognitive again.
-In a retreat setting, I offer smells such as essential oils and snacks such as dates and dark chocolate to facilitate a return using the senses.
+When offering Yoga Nidra as part of a retreat or after my women's circles, I offer smells such as essential oils and snacks such as dates and dark chocolate to facilitate a return using the senses.

 Carly x

-Sign up to receive monthly yoga nidra recordings: www.patreon.com/wildwomanclub
+Sign up to receive monthly yoga nidra recordings and take my Yoga Nidra course: www.patreon.com/wildwomanclub

 Try one of my yoga nidras on Insight Timer: https://insighttimer.com/moonforestflow